Vets-Who-Code/course-development-guide/README.md

 -	The Level of Learning for each of the above elements is Application; the student will use their knowledge and understanding to complete a series of exercises.

 -	Upon completion of this lesson, the student will setup a web development environment from scratch using only the command line that includes;
-    1. A project folder and files
+    1. A project folder and files:
        - project-name/
          - images/
          - index.html – must include boilerplate linking styles.css and scripts.js.